Do Your Employee Stories Strengthen Your Work Culture—Or Not?

-You Can Ensure That Your Work Stories Are Inspiring and Motivating for Employees
+You Can Ensure That Your Desired Work Culture Is Reinforced by Stories

 Have you ever listened—really listened—to the stories that your employees tell in your workplace?
 Are they inspiring stories about the time the team worked hard and saved the customer?